licium/OCCP/docs/main.md

 management information to digital content.

 Public organisations can act as certification authorities.
-By means of one blockchain transaction certifiers openly testify that they have verified the identity of an entity and acknowledge that a specific assertion or claim to a digital asset can verifiably be associated with this entity.
+By means of a blockchain transaction certifiers openly testify that they have verified the identity of an entity and acknowledge that a specific assertion or claim to a digital asset can verifiably be associated with this entity.